Distracted Driving Accident Attorney

 While most American drivers are aware of the dangers of driving under the influence of drugs or alcohol, too few realize that distracted driving can be as dangerous.
 “Distracted driving” can apply to various possible situations, and all of them involve negligence.
 When a driver is distracted, he or she is unable to meet the duty of care the law requires of all drivers to adhere to the rules of the road and drive safely.

-A Fielding Law car accident lawyer has experience handling all types of personal injury claims involving car accidents, and we want residents to know what to expect from a lawsuit against a distracted driver who causes injuries and other damages.
+A Fielding Law car accident lawyers has experience handling all types of personal injury claims involving car accidents, and we want residents to know what to expect from a lawsuit against a distracted driver who causes injuries and other damages.

 Types of Distracted Driving:

 - describes any situation in which a driver’s eyes drift away from the road ahead and safe operation of the vehicle.
 When drivers stop looking at the road to look at a cell phone, a GPS display, or a roadside event like police activity or an accident, they endanger the drivers around them and may not be able to stop in time to prevent a collision with another car.

 - describes when drivers use their hands for things other than driving.
 This may include smoking, eating, changing the stereo or climate control settings, using a phone, or anything else that requires drivers to remove their hands from the wheel and gear shift.

 - applies to any time a driver is mentally preoccupied with things other than driving.
 A driver may be mulling over an important issue, processing a stressful day at work, or have some other pending issue that causes him or her to stop paying close enough attention to the road.
 A daydreaming or cognitively distracted driver may not notice a road hazard or change in traffic fast enough to take appropriate action.